Share your story!

 Finally, please note that we try to avoid articles that serve primarily to promote the work of a specific organization, unless it is truly unique and deserves the recognition.

 We prefer high resolution jpegs (300 dpi).
 Please provide a description of each photograph so that the captions printed in the magazine accurately reflect the action in the picture.
 Similarly, please provide the name(s) of the photographer(s) so that proper credit can be given.

-Please add a sentence or so about yourself which we can add to the end or your article or review.
+Please add a sentence or so about yourself that we can add to the end of your article or review.
 Our typical closer goes something like “Mary Jones teaches grade 3 at Columbia River Elementary School in Richland, Washington.”

 If you have any additional questions about writing for CLEARING, please contact the editor at editor[at]clearingmagazine.org